aaanh/adventofcode-2022/README.md

 # Advent of Code 2022

-Just simply an excuse to learn Rust blazingly fast 🏃‍♀️🔥
+~~Just simply an excuse to learn Rust blazingly fast 🏃‍♀️🔥~~

-Might give me depression 😂
+I got depression from trying to read a file and convert the line to integer in Rust.

+Unfortunately, I give up.
+I'll be trying Golang.

 Challenge site: [advent of code 2022](https://adventofcode.com/2022).